Rob Kelly

 Job Posting Wording Tip #8: Sell Your Company’s Mission and Culture

-It’s important to define your organization’s values, ethics, mission, and working environment.
-This way you’ll get the best candidates who have a strong culture to add potential to your organization.
+As such, it’s important to define your organization’s values, ethics, mission, and working environment.
+This way you’ll get the best candidates who have a strong culture add that enhances your organizational productivity.

 And also work on your organization’s website and social media pages.
 If potential candidates find that your website looks like it was made in the 1990s, they’ll probably avoid applying because it will give the impression that you can’t work on your website.
 Then, you won’t invest in their growth.